DosMike/SM-MiscPlugins/README.md

 Otherwise the teleport takes place and the player is on a cooldown of `sm_tpa_cooldown` seconds before being able to teleport again.
 The config is written to `cfg/sourcemod/plugin.tpask.cfg`.

 ## [TF2] Train-Streak
 Might already exist, couldn't find it, rewrote it.
 Gives environmental vehicles (usually trains in TF2) kills a killstreak.
+Oh and saw blades.